By Dr. Tyler Coles – Premier Orthodontics

 Individuals with overbites may experience a range of signs and symptoms, including:

-An overbite may also lead to speech problems due to its influence on tongue placement and utilization.
+An overbite may also lead to speech problems due to its influence on tongue placement and use.

 Addressing an overbite early can help prevent these complications and improve overall oral health.
 By seeking timely orthodontic treatment, patients can enhance their quality of life and enjoy a confident, well-aligned smile.